Copied to clipboard

 collectif9

-Soul and jazz fusion drummer Ronny Désinor is a sought-after collaborator based in Montreal.
+Soul and jazz fusion drummer Ronny Desinor is a sought-after collaborator based in Montreal.
 Active for over twenty years, he is known for his stylistic versatility and musical intuition.
 He has performed alongside artists as diverse as Anomalie, Malika Tirolien, Jireh Gospel Choir, Magi Merlin, Marie-Gold, and Fredy V & The Foundation on international stages including the Montreal International Jazz Festival, SXSW in Austin, and the Blue Note in Tokyo.
-Under the name Ronny D13, he will soon record an EP of his first solo project for which he writes, produces, sings, and arranges the music.
+He will soon record an EP of his first solo project for which he writes, produces, sings, and arranges the music.

 URBAN NATURE is the first collaboration between collectif9 and Ronny Desinor.